-During the year the principal activities of the Group consisted of project generation and exploration for iron ore mineral resources.
-There were no other significant changes in the nature of the activities of the Group during the year.
+During the period the principal activities of the Group consisted of exploration and development of iron ore mineral resources.
+There were no significant changes in the nature of the activities of the Group during the year.

 6. Operating and Financial Review